 If you’re dealt a poor hand, you’re stuck with it.
 In the end, geopolitics, funnily enough, comes down to geography.

 This Prisoners of Geography summary has looked at how geography has impacted the world we live in today.
 This is the primary reason to read the book.

 The subtleties of geography are often lost in the discussions around geopolitics, which is ironic.
 However, once you read this book, the role of geography becomes clear.

-Countries who are blessed when it comes to their geography such as Britain and the USA have prospered, while those that are constrained such as Russia, have struggled.
+Countries that are blessed when it comes to their geographies such as Britain and the USA have prospered, while those that are constrained such as Russia, have struggled.